Are Fuel Cells Galvanic Cells

 Comparing the Electrochemical Processes: Similarities and Differences

 Both galvanic cells and fuel cells employ electrochemical principles to convert chemical energy to electrical energy.
-Both put to use an electrolyte to maintain charge balance by allowing the passage of ions between the electrodes.
 Both involve oxidation and reduction half-reactions occurring at separate electrodes, with electrons flowing through an external circuit.
-On the flip side, the similarities end there Practical, not theoretical..
+Both make use of an electrolyte to maintain charge balance by allowing the passage of ions between the electrodes.
+That said, the similarities end there.

 Feature Galvanic Cell Fuel Cell